btoconnor/m2-upgrades/case_light/README.md

 from the strip and then soldered wires to them.
 I soldered those five pairs of wires into one pair of wires and then connected that to the "E1 mosfet" on the electronics.

+2022 Update: The center of the case light holder was sagging when printing large amounts of ABS with the printer enclosed.
+A support bump-out was added to attach to a M2.5 screw on the X-Axis linear rail for extra support to prevent the sagging.